 (adjective) Polygamous describes the behavior of mating with several partners during a single breeding season, generally when one male mates with several females.
 The reverse (a female mating with several males) may be referred to as polyandrous behavior or polyandry instead of polygamy, though polygamy can apply to either gender.
 Many birds are polygamous to increase their chances of reproductive success and passing on their genes to the next generation of chicks.

 Why Birds Have Different Mates

 There are many reasons why polygamy is beneficial to birds.
 When a bird has several mates, the genetic combination of traits for the resulting offspring is more varied.
-This increases the chances that at least some chicks will be stronger, faster and better equipped to survive to maturity.
-Other reasons for polygamy include...
+This increases the chances that at least some chicks will be stronger, faster, smarter, and better equipped to survive to maturity.
+Other reasons for polygamy include:

-- Increasing individual brood size by using multiple mates, which creates a larger next generation in case of higher mortality rates, ensuring that more chicks are able to survive.
+- Increasing individual brood size by using multiple mates, which creates a larger next generation in case of higher mortality rates.
+When more eggs are laid, it is likely that more chicks are able to survive.

 - Raising multiple broods each breeding season.
 Different mates may provide care for younger broods even while more eggs are laid and hatched.

 All of these reasons help increase the chances of each adult, mating bird being able to pass their genes on to a new generation of chicks.

 Polygamous behavior is quite widespread among birds but the degree of polygamy can vary greatly.
 It is much more common for males to have multiple female partners during the nesting season.
 In some species, however, females are known to have multiple male partners, even to the point of raising broods in which siblings have different fathers.
 Polygamy is most common in harsh nesting conditions that make it necessary for birds to use several partners to increase the chances of surviving offspring.